 5 – Lukewarm Water

-On the other hand, gas water heaters work by using a burner to heat the water, and lukewarm water might signal that your burner isn’t working correctly.
-If you think there’s a problem with the burner or your water heater’s elements, then you should consider reaching out to professionals who know about replacing a water heater.
+On the other hand, gas water heaters work using a burner to heat the water, and lukewarm water might signal that your burner isn’t working correctly.
+If you think there’s a problem with the burner or your water heater’s elements, you should consider reaching out to professionals who know about replacing a water heater.

 Water Heater Conclusion